 I could tell you that, but I don't really think it means a whole hell of a lot.

-You know, I could go back and tell you that the New York Times, which screwed up so badly in terms of its first hit piece, Rowan Brewer Lane and people like Carey Prejan and others.
+You know, I could go back and tell you that the New York Times, which screwed up so badly in terms of its first hit piece, Roan Brewer-Lane and people like Carrie Prayjan and others, I mean, that backfired so badly, so they've been waiting for the next opportunity.

 You know, as we can see from the New York Times video interview with the first Trump grope accuser, Jessica Leeds, there are a little bit of problems with her story right off the top.

-The biggest problem would be that Miss Leeds told the Times that she really didn't get all that upset while Trump was groping her above the waist, but when he started headed south, that made her mad.
+The biggest problem would be that Miss Leeds told the Times that she really didn't get all that upset while Trump was groping her above the waist, but when he started heading south, that made her mad.

 I don't know how to interpret that.

-And the second grope accuser, Mindy, whatever her name is, who came forward in this morning's Palm Beach Post, it turns out that she was photographing an event at Mar a Lago and didn't actually see Donald Trump grope her.
+And the second grope accuser, Mindy, whatever her name is, who came forward in this morning's Palm Beach Post, it turns out that she was photographing an event at Mar-a-Lago and didn't actually see Donald Trump grope her.

 She was looking in the opposite direction when she felt something nudge her backside.